dmitryyolkin/gravitee/README.md

       ```
       * Go to Consul UI http://localhost:8500/

+### Gravitee

+* Gravitee API
+  * Docs and models can be found at https://gravitee-io-labs.github.io/mapi-v2-docs-openapi-apis

 ### Run from Docker
 * Build docker image
   * go to project root and execute `./gradlew clean build`